athivvat/awesome-devtools/README.md

 ### React Libraries
 - [React Spring](https://www.react-spring.dev/) - With naturally fluid animations you will elevate your UI & interactions.
 Bringing your apps to life has never been simpler
 - [React Flow](https://reactflow.dev/) - A highly customizable React component for building node-based editors and interactive diagrams

+## JavaScript Libraries
+- [Anime.js](https://animejs.com/) - a lightweight JavaScript animation library with a simple, yet powerful API.
+It works with CSS properties, SVG, DOM attributes and JavaScript Objects.

 ## Low-Code/No-Code Platform
 - [FlutterFlow](https://flutterflow.io/) - Create beautiful UI, generate clean code, and deploy to the app stores or web in one click.
 Fully extensible with custom code.